A Journey Back in Time!

 Later when I arrive in town, all is quiet and the sunlight brilliant.
 I am especially drawn to the beauty of the distant Sierra Blanca with patches of snow.
 I painted the town with mountain backdrop many years ago and might try it again.

 Another surprise, I spot the old Thunderbird Curio shop.
 The building looks unchanged from when I was a small child.
 Back then it was Pack's Drugstore, where my dad might treat us to a scoop of homemade ice cream.
 I take photos of the front windows which are loaded with treasures for the tourists.
 But then I discover the real treasure.
 Around the side of the building, the old drive-up window remains with original lettering intact—window reflections, weathered wall, a future painting for sure.

 The next morning, as I am doing the breakfast dishes, I notice the old Majestic wood cookstove in the corner.
-It brings memories of art friends gathered around the kitchen table on a cool summer evening.
-The aroma of fresh popcorn hangs in the air as Carl Cogar (our art teacher and mentor) shakes a pan of roasting kernels over the open round 'eye' of the wood stove—ahh the good old days.
+It brings delicious memories: art friends gathered around the kitchen table on a cool summer evening, the aroma of fresh popcorn hangs in the air as Carl Cogar (our art teacher and mentor) shakes a pan of roasting kernels over the open round "eye" of the wood stove—ahh the good old days.
 Today, beside the stove is a framed photograph of the old kitchen, as I remember it.